LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

   -v, --version         show the program version, which is `0.4.2` by the way :)```
 ```

+By activating the `jump-in-and-trail` engine, the bot first buys the predefined amount of assests and then
+trails them automatically.

 ## Example usage
 Check if a new update is available: